NationalGenomicsCenter/eDNAssay/README.md

 - **TaqMan_optimal_thresholds.RData** - A vector of optimal thresholds for a range of FN:FP cost ratios, produced by the TaqMan_optimal_thresholds.R script.
 - **eDNAssay_offline_version.R** - Script used to calculate base-pair mismatches between assay oligonucleotides and templates, and then assign templates probabilities of belonging to either the "amplify" or "non-amplify" class via the learned TaqMan model (TaqMan_trained_model.RData).
 This may be used as an alternative to the eDNAssay Shiny app.
+A metadata input file is not necessary for this script to run.
 - **app.R** - Script behind the eDNAssay Shiny app.
 - **eDNAssay_alignment_example.fas** - An example sequence alignment file for use with the eDNAssay script and app.
 - **eDNAssay_metadata_example.csv** - An example metadata file for use with the eDNAssay script and app.